vedant-kale-12951/SURICATA_IMPLEMENTATION/README.md

 Attention to Detail: Evident in the comprehensive logging and analysis of file hashes.
 Problem-Solving Ability: Reflected in the effective setup of real-time monitoring and alert systems.
 By showcasing these skills, I prove my capability to handle complex security implementations and provide robust solutions for network protection against malware and other cyber threats.

+I have attched the result screenshot and the command to run suricata.